 Certification of the shareholders in an estate inventory deed

-You may need a certification of the shareholders in the estate inventory deed when the intention is to sell real property that is part of the estate.
-The shareholders of the estate can use the certified estate inventory deed prove that they have the right to represent the estate together in a sale of real estate.
-The buyer of the real estate, on the other hand, can trust that a sale concluded with the shareholders recorded in the certified estate inventory deed binds the estate even if it were later found out that a shareholder was missing from the deed.
+The certification decision is not a legally binding decision on who the shareholders of the estate are.
+However, it facilitates the management of the estate – for example, the sale of the property or the apartment – because the shareholders can use it to show that they have the right to jointly represent the estate.
+A person outside the estate, on the other hand, can trust that a contract concluded with the shareholders recorded in the certified estate inventory deed binds the estate even if it were later found out that a shareholder was missing from the deed.

 How does DVV certify the information?

 We check the shareholders entries in the estate inventory deed and its attachments.
 If they lead us to believe that the shareholders are most likely correct, we will confirm the shareholder details.
 If the entries in the estate inventory deed concerning shareholders or the attachments are incomplete or incorrect, we will not confirm the shareholder details.
 At the same time, we will report any shortcomings or errors we have found.